Submissions and writers guidelines

 Disc: For security or other reasons, some people prefer to mail discs.
-Send a CD-ROM (RTF or plain text format in either case).
+Send a CD (RTF or plain text format in either case).
 We do not return disks.

-Please see photo guidelines if you intend to send digital photos either by email or CD-ROM with your article.
+Please see photo guidelines if you intend to send digital photos either by email or CD with your article.

 Paper: All material must be typed.
 Since we scan typewritten submissions, the cleaner (black text and white paper), the better.
 Follow normal standards for manuscripts – decent margins, your name and address and other particulars on the first page, numbered pages, etc.

 Mail manuscripts to: Editor, Colorado Central Magazine, P.O.
 Box 946, Salida, CO 81201

 In general, we purchase these rights to writing, photos, or artwork:

 1) First publication in a magazine or newspaper of general circulation in our area – in other words, first regional serial rights.

 2) The right to use the work in promotion of our magazine.